agentsea/skillpacks/README.md

 # approve one
 episode.approve_one(event.id)

-# approve all actions before the event
+# approve the event and all actions prior to it
-episode.approve_previous(event.id)
+episode.approve_prior(event.id)

 # approve all
 episode.approve_all()